Paraprofessional educator: Duties

 Paraprofessional educators generally assist teachers in the classroom, supervise students outside of the classroom, or provide administrative support for teaching.
 Job duties range from filling teaching positions to supplementing regular classroom curriculum with additional enrichment activities for students.
 Other positions include classroom aides, special education aides, school library technical assistants, and tutors.

 Some paraprofessionals work directly with students, in which case they may listen to students practice reading aloud, help students understand and complete their assignments, or assist students with special needs.

 Many paraprofessionals are assigned to supervise groups of students who are eating, playing outside, or on field trips.
 They may be assigned to perform clerical work for a teacher, in which case they may grade assignments, type up records for attendance or grades, set up equipment, and help prepare materials for instruction, e.g., by making photocopies of worksheets.

 Many teacher assistants work primarily or exclusively with students who have special educational needs.
 Their duties vary according to the needs of the student, and may include physical care for students who are unable to care for themselves (such as feeding, lifting, moving, or cleaning), behavioral management, or academic assistance.

 Some paraprofessionals don't work with the school directly, rather the school district, mental health agencies, early childhood programs or transitional life agencies after a student graduates.
-Paraprofessionals can work in other programs that the school district provide, such as school aged childcare and recess/ lunch duties.
-This links the paraprofessional to the students, but not the teacher or schools itself.
+Paraprofessionals can work in other programs that the school district provides, such as school-aged childcare and recess or lunch duties.
+This links the paraprofessional to the students, but not the teacher or school itself.

 The role of the paraprofessional educator is constantly evolving.
-Today, more than ever, paraprofessionals are teaching lessons, working with small groups for remediation, leading extracurricular clubs/sports and are no longer simply the "teacher's aide" of the past.
+Today, more than ever, paraprofessionals are teaching lessons, working with small groups for remediation, leading extracurricular clubs or sports, and are no longer simply the "teacher's aide" of the past.

 Requirements

-Requirements to become a paraprofessional vary widely, normally ranging from a high school diploma, G.E.D., two years of college education, or an associate degree.
+Requirements to become a paraprofessional vary widely, normally ranging from a high school diploma, G.E.D., two years of college education, an associate degree, or a university degree depending on the circumstance.
 Some positions may require experience, particularly as an aide in an instructional role like in special education and in English as a Second Language instruction.